kenatiod/MUT/Understanding Machine Understanding.md

 #### 3.3.1 -- Not Your Grandfather's AI

 Anh and Bassam went back in the lab to work through lists of tasks left "to do."
-Anh looked away from the list (as if to distract herself) and while she tapped her stylus on the table turned to Bassam and said, "You know, Bassam, I've been thinking a lot about the differences between GOFAI and the AI systems we have today.
+Anh looked away from the list (as if to distract herself) and while she tapped her stylus on the table turned to Bassam and said, "Bassam, I've been thinking a lot about the differences between GOFAI and the AI systems we have today.
 It's fascinating how far we've come."

 ![ Insert Fig. 3.3.1 -- portrait of Anh tapping electric stylus on table](https://github.com/kenatiod/MUT/blob/main/Fig-3-3-1.png)